abhimadd001/C-REC/README.md

-A Web Application which changes your website recommendations
+A Web Extension capable of changing your website recommendations.